Ulmus 'Wingham': Pests and diseases

 Tested by inoculation with unnaturally high concentrations of the Ophiostoma novo-ulmi pathogen, 'Wingham' displayed an extraordinary resistance ('5 out of 5'), exhibiting defoliation of just 1.44%, with 0% dieback, one of the highest of all the 1000+ clones raised by IPP, Italy.

 Cultivation

 'Wingham' has excelled in the UK where planted on fertile alluvium in river valleys, but has struggled on poorer chalk and clay soils, emulating the 'English' Elm U. minor 'Atinia'.
-At the Castellaccio trials site in Italy, specimens increased in height by up to 1.94 m per annum, with a commensurate increase in girth of 2.84 cm.
+At the Castellaccio trials site in Italy, specimens increased in height by up to 1.94 m per annum, with a commensurate increase in bole girth of 2.84 cm.
 Among urban plantings in the UK are two specimens in Regent Road Park, Edinburgh, planted in 2019, and three, planted in 2014, in central Broad Walk, Christ Church Meadow, Oxford.
 The clone is not known elsewhere beyond Italy in continental Europe, and has not been introduced to North America or Australasia.